Travis Kelce Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Against the Packers, Kelce put up 63 receiving yards in one career matchup, 12.5 fewer than his over/under for Sunday's game.
+- Kelce collected 63 receiving yards in his single career matchup against the Packers, 12.5 fewer than his over/under for Sunday's game.

 - Kelce caught a touchdown pass in that outing against the Packers.